 All students completing a PhD degree must fulfill the following minimum requirements:

-- Complete all of the course work requirements of the Master’s degree in CS or have an MS degree in CS from another institution.
-The required 15 hours at the 8000 level must be regular courses not to include Research or Problems.
+- Complete all of the computer science (CS) course work requirements of the Master’s degree in CS or have an MS degree in CS from another institution.
+The required 15 hours at the 8000- level must be regular CS courses, excluding Research or Problems courses.
 The student must maintain an overall GPA of at least 3.4/4.0 in their graduate level course work (excluding Research and Problems courses).

 - Pass a qualifying examination* to be admitted to candidacy in the CS PhD program within three years of program enrollment.

 - Earn a minimum of 72 credit hours of course work and research past the student’s Bachelor's degree.